ietf-wg-cellar/matroska-specification/tagging.md

 An attachment applies to the whole segment and can be tied to tracks, via `\Segment\Tracks\TrackEntry\AttachmentLink` as defined in [@!RFC9559, section 5.1.4.1.24], but not chapters.

-Mixing `TagEditionUID` and `TagChapterUID` elements has also no use because each Chapter UIDs would need to be in one of the Chapter Edition UIDs.
+Mixing `TagEditionUID` and `TagChapterUID` elements is also not useful because each Chapter UID would need to be in one of the Chapter Edition UID.
 That would be the same as not using the list of `TagEditionUID` at all.

 The following table shows the allowed combinations between lists of Tag UID elements: